Act 1 An Inspector Calls

 The Arrival of Inspector Goole: A Catalyst for Change

 Goole's questioning technique is masterful.
+He doesn't rely on overt accusations; instead, he employs a tactic of carefully placed questions that expose the truth through the characters' own words.
 He skillfully manipulates the family, subtly revealing their inconsistencies and contradictions.
-He doesn't rely on overt accusations; instead, he employs a tactic of carefully placed questions that expose the truth through the characters' own words.
 This method emphasizes the power of self-incrimination and the inability of the Birlings to escape the consequences of their actions.

 The Inspector's introduction of Eva Smith, a young working-class woman, acts as a stark reminder of the social injustices prevalent during the era.
-He meticulously recounts the series of events that led to Eva Smith's tragic death, connecting each family member to her fate in a manner that gradually unravels the family's carefully constructed self-image.
-The revelation that each member contributed to Eva's suffering – even unknowingly – lays bare the collective responsibility for the consequences of their individual acts.
+Still, he meticulously recounts the series of events that led to Eva Smith's tragic death, connecting each family member to her fate in a manner that gradually unravels the family's carefully constructed self-image.
+Now, the revelation that each member contributed to Eva's suffering – even unknowingly – lays bare the collective responsibility for the consequences of their individual acts.
 This is a central theme of the play – that individual actions have far-reaching consequences, impacting not just the victim, but society as a whole.

 Dramatic Devices and Foreshadowing in Act 1